robertojguerra/orangepi-zero-full-setup/README2.md

   * xrandr --display :0.0 --output Composite-1 --mode NTSC (if executing from SSH)

-  * xrandr may be the key to mitigating the overscan problem, but the true solution would be to improve the TV encoder driver
+  * xrandr may be a way to mitigate the overscan problem, but the true solution would be to improve the TV encoder driver

 <h1>9.
 Activate 3D graphics acceleration and test</h1>